The Astroger Webpages

 Answer

-For the answer, go to the Mathcad 15 video posted at http://communities.ptc.com/videos/1344.
-The answer may not be what you expect.
+For the answer, click on this link: Tautochrone_Balls.avi.
+The answer may not be what you expect!

 Back to Top